tapjs/tapjs/api/index.md

 ### t.bailout([reason])

-Pull the proverbial ejector seat.
+Fire the proverbial ejector seat.

 Use this when things are severely broken, and cannot be reasonably handled.
 Immediately terminates the entire test run.